jagatfx/jmadden-co/content/posts/2019-02-19/index.md

 `youtube:https://www.youtube.com/embed/bH6RDs4iTjQ`

-You can learn more at the website at <a href="https://www.autismsidekick.com/" target="_blank">Autism Sidekick website</a> and by reading the pitch deck at <a href="https://s3.amazonaws.com/autism-sidekick/2019UnityforHumanity_AutismSidekick.pdf" target="_blank">Autism Sidekick pitch deck</a>.
+You can learn more by reading the pitch deck at <a href="https://s3.amazonaws.com/autism-sidekick/2019UnityforHumanity_AutismSidekick.pdf" target="_blank">Autism Sidekick pitch deck</a>.